To keep your career moving forward, it’s imperative to be aware of the critical issues driving change.

 continuing professional development will become more important

-Early childhood is one of the four fastest growing professions in the country, according to the 2016 census.
+Early childhood is one of the four fastest-growing professions in the country, according to the 2016 census.

-The sector is pushing for this to be addressed, but change can only come from the government or from parents stepping in to pay the difference.
+The sector is pushing for this to be addressed.
+However, change can only come from the government or parents stepping in to pay the difference.
 Either way, it won’t be easy.

 There’s also been a big push from the early learning sector to be seen as specialist educators rather than just carers, and quite rightly so – we know that those years are some of the most formative in children’s lives.

 primary school and beyond

-Schools used to get 40 good applicants per job – now sometimes they're lucky to get two.
+Schools used to get 40 suitable applicants per job – now, sometimes they're lucky to get two.
 And we also know that there is a growing shortage of general primary school teachers.

-Teachers are teaching classes that they're not skilled for - an English teacher may be teaching in science for example - and this can cause a number of issues.
+Teachers are teaching classes they're not skilled for - an English teacher may be teaching in science, for example - and this can cause several issues.
 Those who can teach multiple subjects to a high standard will be in demand.

-If you are an early childhood teacher or a primary or secondary teacher, it's beneficial to demonstrate that you're bringing something else to the school or centre, not just the ability to teach.
+Suppose you are an early childhood teacher or a primary or secondary teacher.
+In that case, it's beneficial to demonstrate that you're bringing something else to the school or centre, not just the ability to teach.

 The questions should display your knowledge of the school's or centre's values and be about how the school aims to achieve its goals – and discussing the answers is an opportunity to show the panel how you can help them achieve that future.